Skip to content

 Extracted frames saved as images

-However, if you just want extraction, the opencv-python library might be overkill because it is not worth it to install a big library.
+However, if you only need extraction, the opencv-python library might be overkill because it is not worth installing a large library.

 Method 2: Using Moviepy

-The moviepy is a video editing and processing library that you can use to load a video, iterate over each frame, save it as an image, and continue this process until no frames are left.
+Moviepy is a video editing and processing library that allows you to load a video, iterate over each frame, save it as an image, and repeat this process until no frames remain.

 Decision Tree Diagram